zac7777/Entropy/Entropy/Sets/Weapons/Maces.md

 Weight: 2kg

-One handed: -1 damage to "Swing"
+One handed: -1 piercing damage to "Swing"
 Two handed: -1 AP cost to all moves

 ##### Actions